 In February this year, experts warned in an article in the journal Bulletin of the Atomic Scientists (BAS) that a resumption of the US nuclear weapons testing program could trigger an uncontrolled chain of events that could destabilize global security and accelerate a new arms race.

-A spokesperson for the Chinese Foreign Ministry said on Thursday that China hopes the United States will continue to abide by the global ban on nuclear weapons tests.
+China and North Korea have also announced efforts in the nuclear segment.
+A spokesperson for the Chinese Foreign Ministry said on Thursday that China hopes the United States will continue to abide by the global ban on nuclear weapons testing.